 We were notified by the Competition Directorate of the EC that six companies (Nokia, Ericsson, Panasonic, Texas Instruments, Broadcom and NEC) submitted separate formal complaints accusing our business practices, with respect to licensing of patents and sales of chipsets, to be in violation of Article 82 of the EC treaty.
 We received the complaints and have submitted a response.
 While we believe that none of our business practices violate the legal requirements of Article 82 of the EC treaty, if the EC decides to formally investigate these accusations and determines liability as to any of the alleged violations, it could impose fines and/or require us to modify our practices.
 Further, such an investigation could be expensive and time consuming to address, divert management attention from our business and harm our reputation.
 Although such potential adverse findings may be appealed within the EC legal system, an adverse final determination could have a significant negative impact on our revenues and/or earnings.
-We also understand that 1) two U.S. companies (Texas Instruments and Broadcom) and two South Korean companies (Nextreaming Corp. and THINmultimedia Inc.) have filed complaints with the KFTC alleging that our business practices are, in some way, a violation of South Korean competition laws and 2) unnamed parties filed a complaint with the JFTC allegedly claiming that our business practices violate the legal requirements of South Korean competition law.
-While we have not seen any of these complaints in South Korea or Japan, we believe that none of our business practices violate the legal requirements of South Korean competition law.
-However, any resulting investigation in South Korea and/or Japan could be expensive and time consuming to address, divert management attention from our business and harm our resultion law.
-However, any resulting investigation in South Korea and/or Japan could be expensive and time consuming to address, divert management attention from our business and harm our fey of these comp
+We also understand that 1) two U.S. companies (Texas Instruments and Broadcom) and two South Korean companies (Nextreaming Corp. and THINmultimedia Inc.) have filed complaints with the KFTC alleging that our business practices are, in some way, a violation of South Korean competition laws and 2) unnamed parties filed a complaint with the JFTC allegedly claiming that our business practices are, in some way a violation of the Japanese competition laws.
+While we have not seen any of these complaints in South Korea or Japan, we believe that none of our business practices violate the legal requirements of address, divert management attention from our business and harm our reputation.
+An adverse final determination on these charges could have a significant negative impact on our usiness and harm our reputation.
+An adverse final determination on these charges could have a significant negative impact on our revenues and/or earnings.